micom-dev/q2-micom/README.md

 ### Install a QP solver

 Finally, `MICOM` requires a quadratic programming solver.
-We currently support [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) or [Gurobi](https://www.gurobi.com/), which both have free academic licenses but will require you to sign up for them.
+We currently support [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) or [Gurobi](https://www.gurobi.com/), which both have free academic licenses but will require you to sign up for them. *We currently recommend using CPLEX as Gurobi can be slow for some models.*

 **CPLEX**